YasithD/capstone-project-backend/docs/README.md

 const db = new sqlite3.Database(':memory:');
 ```

 > The above code returns a new `Database object` and it automatically opens the database.
 The `filename` argument `":memory:"` passed into the function creates an `anonymous in-memory database` and an `empty string for an anonymous disk-based database`.
-To get future details about the method, please visit this [link](https://github.com/TryGhost/node-sqlite3/wiki/API#new-sqlite3databasefilename-mode-callback).
+To get further details about the method, please visit this [link](https://github.com/TryGhost/node-sqlite3/wiki/API#new-sqlite3databasefilename-mode-callback).

 ## 4. Implementing the Frontend